The Intrinsic Multiplicity Distribution of Exoplanets Revealed from the Radial Velocity Method. II. Constraints on Giant Planet Multiplicity from Different Surveys: Discussion

 \subsection{Theoretical Implications}

-Extra-solar giant planets typically have large ($e>0.1$) orbital eccentricities, and the leading explanation is that these planets have undergone planet--planet scatterings after the gaseous disks are dissipated, which have dramatically changed the system architectures \citep{Rasio:1996, Weidenschilling:1996, Lin:1997}.
-Population syntheses have indeed been able to reproduce the observed eccentricity distribution of giant exoplanets, starting from quite different initial configurations (\citealt{Chatterjee:2008, Juric:2008, Ford:2008} and references thereafter).
+Extra-solar giant planets typically have large ($e>0.1$) orbital eccentricities that cannot be explained by planet--disk interactions under normal conditions \citep{Duffell:2015}, and the leading explanation is that these planets have undergone planet--planet scatterings after the gaseous disks are dissipated, which have dramatically changed the system architectures \citep{Rasio:1996, Weidenschilling:1996, Lin:1997}.
+Population syntheses have indeed been able to reproduce the observed eccentricity distribution of giant exoplanets, starting from quite different initial configurations (e.g., \citealt{Chatterjee:2008, Juric:2008, Ford:2008, Ida2013, Carrera:2019, Bitsch:2020, Bitsch:2023, Nagpal:2024, Pan:2025}).
 A comprehensive review of the relevant literature studies is beyond the scope of the present work.
 Instead, we choose to focus our discussion on a few representative studies.

 \citet{Juric:2008} performed N-body simulations with initially different numbers (3, 10, and 50) of planets at random locations.
 While they were able to reproduce well the eccentricity distribution of extra-solar giant planets, they predicted that each system should have at least two survival planets with masses above $\sim$0.3\,$M_{\rm J}$ \footnote{Although their simulation setup contains planets down to $0.1\,M_{\rm J}$, the lower-mass ones are largely removed/absorbed during the dynamical evolution.} and semi-major axis within $\sim$100\,au.
 The spatial range of their planets is wider, but the number within $\sim30\,$au is not expected to change too much: The two (if not more) remaining planets are commonly separated by $\sim$15 mutual Hill radius, so if one planet is at $\lesssim5\,$au, the other would be $\lesssim13\,$au, which is still within the window of semi-major axis that is under study.
 Therefore, the simplistic initial conditions of \citet{Juric:2008} predicted too many giant planets.